-New Zealand patients need safe legal access to medicinal cannabis
+New Zealand patients need safe legal access to affordable, high quality, medicinal cannabis.
+This is a health issue – it should not be a crime.

 Modern research suggests that cannabis is a valuable aid in the treatment of a wide range of clinical applications.
 These include pain relief — particularly of neuropathic pain (pain from nerve damage) — nausea, spasticity, glaucoma, and movement disorders.
 Cannabis is also a powerful appetite stimulant, specifically for patients suffering from HIV, the AIDS wasting syndrome, or dementia.
 Emerging research suggests that cannabinoids found in cannabis may protect the body against some types of malignant tumors and are neuroprotective.
 Currently, more than 60 international health organizations support granting patients immediate legal access to medicinal cannabis under a doctor’s supervision.